 Red light therapy, also called laser light therapy, has been used for many years to help horses heal injuries faster.
 Red light therapy products can be used at home, without the need for being in a veterinary clinic setting, allowing horse owners to treat a wide range of ailments from mild soreness to tendon or ligament strains or tears, right there in the barn on a schedule that works for them.
 Everything from joint pain such as arthritis, wounds, muscle soreness, sensitive backs, to hoof pain.

-Does Red Light Therapy work on horses?
+Does red light therapy work on horses?

-Red light therapy works well on horses by utilizing two types of red light wavelengths using LED bulbs that work together to penetrate the various levels of tissue, benefitting tendons, ligaments, muscles and joints to increase blood flow and oxygen throughout the body.
-In turn, you can use red light therapy to help heal or offer pain relief in target areas or the entire body from arthritis, navicular pain, soft tissue injuries, muscle soreness, or laminitis.
+Red light therapy works well on horses by utilizing two types of red light wavelengths using LED bulbs that work together to penetrate the various levels of tissue, benefitting tendons, ligaments, muscles, and joints to increase blood flow and oxygen throughout the body.
+You can use red light therapy to help heal or offer pain relief in target areas or the entire body from arthritis, navicular pain, soft tissue injuries, muscle soreness, or laminitis.
 Using red light therapy wraps and boots such as the EquiCare™ Led Therapy - Equine Kit And Pairs allows you to use wearable red light LED therapy for your horse’s legs or hooves.
 You can use a product like the Equine Light Therapy® Small Kit which can be used on any area that you can lay the pad flat against the horse, such as on their back, shoulders, neck, or jaw.

 Massage Therapy for Horses

-Is Massage Therapy good for horses?
+Is massage therapy good for horses?

 Copper Therapy for Horses